aadopii/aadopii/README.md

 ### Sail

-I cofounded and ran **[Sail](https://sail.money)** (previously Fungi), a venture-backed startup that built and operated money agents at scale.
+I cofounded and ran **[Sail](https://sail.money)** (previously Fungi) as CEO, a venture-backed startup that built and operated money agents at scale.
 At Sail, I personally built and open-sourced:

 - **[Sailor](https://github.com/sail-money/Sailor)** — open source harness for non-custodial money agents.